gtchaboussie/Express-Passport-Site/README.md

 Unauthenticated users only have the read option.
 You should be able to register and add items to the article section using local mongoDB database.

-Please node that the "Contact me" button is fake.
+Please note that the "Contact me" button is fake.
 It only goes into my Mailtrap inbox.